Philanthropy. Legacy. Community. Grant giving for a better East Side St Paul, Minnesota.

 Strategies:

-Maintain community development and community building organizations that create community leaders, support expansion of individual and community assets, and foster a sense of neighborhood.
+Maintain community development and community building organizations that support expansion of individual, business, nonprofit, and community assets.

 McNeelyFndtnL-43.jpg